Kequc/passage-rpc/README.md

 #### readyState

-The ready state of the connection, useful to compare against named ready states on the contructor.
+The ready state of the connection, useful to compare against named ready states available on the contructor.

 | name | value | location |
 | - | - | - |